If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 A cycle emergency toolkit at its most basic ought to contain a bicycle spanner stamped made in England and a British made cycle puncture repair kit and perhaps some British made tyre levers.
 Any suitably sized bike spanner marked made in England would do, but does anyone know of current British cycle spanner manufacturers?

 Brands such as Dunlop, Adie, and Terry’s all made their tyre levers in England, but either no longer make tyre levers or manufacture abroad or have gone.
-Weldtite plastic tyre levers are made in the UK still I understand.
+Weldtite plastic tyre levers are made in the UK still.
 Who else still makes tyre levers in the UK I wonder?

 Terry’s also made saddles, cycle clips (trouser clips) and much more.
 Some great pics of their pump clips, tennis racket clips and Primus stove carrier can be found here.
 Herbert Terry & Sons Ltd (Terrys), was established in 1855 as a spring company and the UK company Central Springs and Pressings Ltd. (the successor to that firm) is still in operation today…although they no longer make anything related to bicycles and it is not clear from their website whether they still manufacture in the UK but possibly they do.